spoonapps/docs/building/desktop_scan/desktop_scan.md

 **Optional**: Import to local registry using the command-line interface

-Images built with IDE can also be used with the command-line interface and the hub.
+Images built with Spoon Studio can also be used with the command-line interface and the hub.

     # Import the image to your local registry
     > spoon import -n=desktopapp svm C:\path\to\app.svm